This guide covers common questions we hear about switching your site’s template. For step-by-step instructions, visit Switching templates.

 Footers and sidebars are unique to each template.
 Depending on the template you choose, your footer (site-wide or per-page)/sidebar will disappear or revert with new content.
 However, when you switch back to a previously installed template, you’ll see the footer/sidebar content as you left it.

-As a note, some templates that offer sidebars keep them hidden by default, and you can enable them in Site Styles.
+As a note, some templates that have sidebars keep them hidden by default, and you can enable them in Site Styles.

 I switched templates - where did my page header go?